mattermost/mattermost-plugin-apps/examples/go/hello-world/README.md

 # Hello, world!

-This is the quick start guide that explains how to write your first Mattermost app.
-This simple app:
+As customary, "hello, world!" is the simplest first app one would write and extend on a new platform.
+This app:

 - Provides a [manifest](https://github.com/mattermost/mattermost-plugin-apps/blob/master/examples/go/hello-world/hello.go#:~:text=var%20Manifest)
   ([docs](https://developers.mattermost.com/integrate/apps/api/manifest/)), in